teddytaod/macos-BigSur-thinkpad-x250-T450/README.md

 # mac os-BigSur-thinkpad-x250-T450
 ### OpenCore 0.63 for MacOS BigSur 11.0.1
 _____________________________________________________________________________________________________________
-### huge change in OC-0.63-V2 , delete wifi and bluetooth kext ,add wifi-usb kext,and now use VoodooHDA
+### (huge change in OC-0.63-V2 , delete wifi and bluetooth kext ,add wifi-usb kext,and now use VoodooHDA)
+# have not released yet

 _____________________________________________________________________________________________________________
 ### The newest OC EFI, download https://github.com/teddytaod/macos-BigSur-thinkpad-x250/releases/